BitElectronics/Betino/libraries/README.md

 #Betino Libraries
-Copy ontents of this folder into /sketchbook/libraries/
+Copy contents of this folder into /sketchbook/libraries/